Super-Easy Homemade Almond Milk; No Straining Required

-I decided to make my own nut milk after perusing the nutritional labels on the commercially produced varieties at the grocery store.
+I decided to make my own almond milk after perusing the nutritional labels on the commercially produced varieties at the grocery store.
 I found myself asking, "How does almond milk have just one gram of protein per cup?"
 After some fancy math, I determined that there are only four almonds in one cup of commercial almond milk.
-(Again with the fancy math.)
 That meant I would be paying around thirty cents for four almonds, some water, a little thickener, a little emulsifier, and some supplemental vitamins.
 Guessing the thickener and the vitamins compensate for lack of almonds!
-Commercial cashew milk faired just as poorly under scrutiny.

 Parts & Parcels